bablulawrence/vmautostop/README.md

 ## How it works

-An Azure Function app runs every minute and gets a list of VMs in the subscriptions that it has access to.
-It then reads VM metric values - `Percentage CPU` and `Network Out` and calculates their standard deviation.
-If the standard deviation is less than the predefined threshold, VM is deemed inactive and a warning email is sent.
-Subsequently VM is stopped if it continues to be inactive.

 Assumption is that the variance/standard deviation of CPU utilization and Network traffic for an inactive VM is lower than an active one.
-This is certainly true for VMs which has users logged in using SSH(Linux) or Remote Desktop(Windows) to performing dev/test activities.
-But might not be applicable for VMs running workloads with uniform resource consumption patterns.
-Therefore the app might not be appropriate in such cases.
+This is certainly seems true for VMs which has users logged in using SSH(Linux) or Remote Desktop(Windows) to performing dev/test activities.
+However this assumption might not be applicable for VMs running workloads with uniform resource consumption patterns and therefore app might not be useful for such cases.

 Salient points: